artikblue/artikblue.github.io/_posts/2020-05-25-reversing-radare-14.md

     return 0;
 }
 ```
+The following code will use the Windows Api to pop a messagebox, a small dialog that will requiere the interaction of the user.
+Depending on the user action the program will do some stuff.
+That stuff will include emitting a simple "beep" using the systems audio (those params are related to the frequency).
+So, the key thing here is that MessageBox and Beep make use the operating systems features, that is important, those functions are not related to the specific language, not related to some calculations we want to perform, not related to data structures /algorithms those are actually ACTIONS we want the WINDOWS SYSTEM to do for us.
+So we use the api for dealing with operating system actions like generating a window or emitting a sound.
+A lot of windows malware makes use of the windows api because a malware deals with stuff like the filesystem/systems memory/registry/devices/network.

+Having a nice understanding of the windows api makes it easy for malware analysis.

 The information related to this MessageBox call can be found here: https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-messagebox

 Let us first list the detected functions by using afl